adnammit/notes/css.md

     - not super common, but becoming moreso

-UNITS:
-o pixels
-o ems: ems are a relative unit. for example, if our font is set to 1.75 ems, it will be displayed at 1.75 times the size of the default font size.
-    - one em is equivalent to the height of the default font which is set to 16px in most browsers by default
-    - ems are better suited to the cascading style of css.

 FONT:
 o heading fonts are automatically set to bold but can be overridden o some basic properties of fonts;